deeterbleater/conways-game-of-decay/README.md

-# Coway's Game of Decay
+# Conway's Game of Decay

 A recursive cellular automaton about false vacuum decay.